Eleanor Roosevelt supposedly uttered “Poor Niagara” upon seeing Iguazu Falls Argentina.

 Upper & Lower Circuits

 There are 2 main circuits: the Upper Circuit and the Lower Circuit.
 After entering the park, you can take the Tren de la Selva (or Jungle Train) to both the Upper and Lower Circuits.

 - The Upper Circuit is shorter and just half a mile and will take around an hour.
 It has catwalks leading you on top of the falls with views over the nearly 200 foot high waterfalls.
 It’s very impressive.

 - The Lower Circuit can take 2-3 hours to explore, with multiple viewpoints and paths.
 This is where you can catch the free ferry to San Martin Island (depending on water levels).
 You can also pay for a speedboat ride right up to and under one of the falls.
-NOTE: The lower circuit is closed indefinitely while they investigate land erosion safety issues.
-Updated: Sept 2021
+NOTE: The lower circuit is partially closed while they investigate and repair land erosion safety issues, they have reopened Salto Dos Hermanos and Salto Bella Vista.
+Updated: Jan.
+2022

 After walking the circuits you can make your way back to the jungle train station to continue on to Devil’s Throat.
 There are bathrooms and restaurants here as well.